pommicket/bootstrap/01/README.md

 move on to [stage 02](../02/README.md), now that we have a nicer language on our hands.
 From now on, since we have comments, I'm gonna do most of the explaining in the source file itself, rather than the README.
-But there'll still be a bit of stuff there each time.
+But there'll still be some stuff there each time.